Contact information

 @calebscarter

-My recent book, A Path into the Mountains: Shugendō and Mount Togakushi (University of Hawai’i Press, 2022), offers a fundamental rethinking of how religion forms at the regional and transregional levels.
-Through an investigation of Mount Togakushi (Nagano Prefecture) from the late thirteenth through mid-nineteenth centuries, I draw on legends, myths, miracle tales, doctrinal works, and travel literature as well as material sources (iconography, stelae, and woodblock prints) in tracing the development of Shugendō, Tendai Buddhism, and Shinto.
+My first book, A Path into the Mountains: Shugendō and Mount Togakushi (University of Hawai’i Press, 2022), offers a fundamental rethinking of how religion forms at the regional and transregional levels.
+Through an investigation of Mount Togakushi (Nagano Prefecture) from the late thirteenth through mid-nineteenth centuries, I draw on legends, myths, miracle tales, doctrinal works, and travel literature as well as material sources (iconography, epigraphy, and woodblock prints) in tracing the development of Shugendō, Tendai Buddhism, and Shinto.
 I focus on three agents of change at Togakushi—narrative, ritual, and institution—that offer a novel approach to examining the formation of religious sites and traditions.
 The chapters of the book cover subjects that include women’s participation and exclusion from the site, Buddhist asceticism and ritual culture, the economics of pilgrimage, and the importation and localization of religious systems.

 My interests in pilgrimage, space and place, and contemporary religious practices have also led me to research and publish on the themes of ‘dark pilgrimage’ in the Edo period, early modern religious place-making, and the present-day phenomenon of ‘power spots’ in Japan.